This is Information Sheet 295 (INFO 295).

 What is an employee entitlement scheme?

-In summary, an employee entitlement scheme is a scheme to which employers may make, or are required by legislation, an award, or an agreement to make, contributions where the primary objective of the scheme is to fund benefits payable upon termination of employment, or long-service leave entitlements.
+In summary, an employee entitlement scheme is a scheme to which employers make contributions where the primary objective of the scheme is to fund benefits payable upon termination of employment or long-service leave entitlements.

-Also excluded from our new regulatory approach are the ‘new scheme’ as defined in the Construction Industry (Long Service) Act 1997 (Tas) and the ‘fund’ as defined in the Construction Industry Long Service Leave Act 1997 (Vic).
+Also excluded from being a financial product are the ‘new scheme’ as defined in the Construction Industry (Long Service) Act 1997 (Tas) and the ‘fund’ as defined in the Construction Industry Long Service Leave Act 1997 (Vic).

 Transitional arrangements